The Power of Subtraction in Your Hiring Process

 As recruiters and talent acquisition professionals, we sometimes face a similar challenge.
-Our recruiting systems and processes are often clunky, to begin with, and in looking to optimize, we search for new solutions and technologies.
+Our recruiting systems and processes are often clunky to begin with.
+In looking to optimize, we search for new solutions and technologies.
 We assume that identifying and adding a missing solution will resolve our pain points.

 What if our problem is that we already have too much?
 Too many moving pieces, distractions, complications, and noise.
 Unconscious bias thrives amid chaos, as our brains use heuristics or shortcuts to save time.
 Subtraction, and the resulting simplification, can be powerful.

-This is not to say that adopting new technologies and introducing new solutions isn’t advantageous, but doing so without honest assessment and consideration of what is superfluous or no longer needed will only serve to further clutter and complicate your process.
+However, this is not to say that adopting new technologies and introducing new solutions isn’t advantageous.
+But doing so without honest assessment and consideration of what is superfluous or no longer needed will only serve to further clutter and complicate your process.

 What is essential?